grocerycrud/documentation/2.x/api/callback-add-form.md

 Example:
 <pre><code class="language-php">$crud->callbackAddForm(function ($data) {
+    // At this example we assume that
-    // The reference id always starts with 0098_ and
+    // the reference id always starts with 0098_
-    // hence we are adding it as a default value
+    // and hence we are adding it as a default
-    // instead of empty
+    // value instead of empty
     $data['reference_id'] = '0098_';

     return $data;